JumpiiX/argus/DESIGN_CHOICES.md

 - Parse the returned `gasEstimate` value
 - More accurate as it accounts for actual pool state and tick crossings **Challenge**: Requires handling revert-based return patterns

-#### 3. Multi-RPC Gas Aggregation
-**What it would do**: Query multiple RPC providers and aggregate estimates **Benefits**:
-- Reduces dependency on single provider
-- Can detect outliers and use median values
-- Improves reliability
-**Implementation**: Parallel queries to Alchemy, Infura, QuickNode, etc.

 ## Conclusion - A Personal Reflection